firdaaminy/students/README.md

   {
     "emoji": "alien",
-    "introduction": "Escaping the former planet to find a better lif" }
+    "introduction": "Escaping the former planet to find a better life" }